-If you are so fortunate to have reached the stage where an organ of state or a private sector company wants to come and do a site visit, you must know that you are now in the final straight to winning the tender that you have responded to.
+If you are so fortunate to have reached the stage where Organs of State or Private Sector Companies want to do a site visit, you must know that you are in the final stage in winning that tender that you have responded to.

 But what must you do to prepare for a site visit?

 The first thing is to ensure that your place of business is in excellent order.
 Be sure everything is clean and neat.
 A clean workshop or office is a pre-requisite and non-negotiable.

 Secondly ensure that your employees are prepared and that they are at work the day of the site visit.
-You do not want to be in a situation where the Evaluation Committee Member asks you to demonstrate a procedure and you can`t because the specific employee that operates that specific peace of engineering equipment or tool or computer is not at work the day of the site visit.
-You are going to end up with a red face and the committee is not going to be impressed.
+You do not want to be in a situation where the Evaluation Committee Member asks you to demonstrate a procedure and you can't because the specific employee that operates that specific peace of engineering or tool or computer is not at work the day of the site visit.
+You are going to end up with a red face and the Committee is not going to be impressed.

-One of the main reasons the Evaluation Committee does site visits is to ensure your business does exist.
-This may sounds weird but believe me there have been horrifying stories of people that have been awarded tenders and then the organ of state finds out that the vendor operates out of his vehicle!
+One of the main reasons the Evaluation Committee does site visits is to ensure your business do exists.
+This may sounds weird but believe me there have been horrifying stories of people that have been awarded tenders and then the Organ of State finds out that the vendor operates out of his vehicle!
 It is imperative to have an operating business.
-It is also a way to combat fraud; by doing a site visit, the organ of state verifies that the vendor isn`t just a person fronting.
+It is also a way to combat fraud; by doing a site visit, the Organ of State verifies that the Vendor isn't just a person fronting.
 There have been many instances in the past where tenders have been awarded to businesses that do not actually exist.